mohamedIzoughne/MERN_sociomedia/readme.md

 - read about oAuth
 - should I put the user object in the store(context or redux)
 - does really commits have to only include one job/task? because it's not practical

+- why use ref instead of document query selectors
+- why is #E9EFFF color is the one that works in this case ??? 'message w-[245px] bg-main bg-white bg-[#E9EFFF] text-black min-w-[61px] p-2 leading-none bg-main' +